 After figuring out the correct pattern for adding salt, make sure it stays consistent.
 In this case, you just need to check the softener once after a certain period, let’s say after a month, and add salt as required.
 This will let you get a regular supply of soft water.

 Is it possible to use potassium instead of salt?

 Yes, you are actually allowed to use potassium chloride as a substitute for salt in your water softener.
 Potassium chloride, while a bit more expensive compared to salt, is a good alternative, especially for those who have a salt-restricted diet.
 However, note that potassium chloride has the tendency of melting when wet.

 This results in it developing a bridge within the salt tank – that is the main reason why it is highly recommended to fill the brine tank at only halfway or slightly more than that mark if you plan to use potassium chloride.
 This will let you easily keep track if it goes down within the tank after the regeneration.

 When it comes to finding the best RV water softener, educating yourself about all your choices is a must.
 You have to compare different models and products so you can better decide which water softener can offer you more confidence when you are on the road.

 With the aid of the short reviews and buying guide indicated in this article, you actually have a higher chance of making a more informed choice.
 It is possible for you to purchase a water softener, which is not only affordable but also efficient and effective while having the ability to perform its function for several years.

 We would like to thank you for reading this article.
-Find out more about how to choose the best RV water pumps, best RV water hoses, best RV tankless water heaters and best RV water pressure regulators with our reviews and ratings.
-Furthermore, please take a look at the best RV water filters and best RV shower heads, to choose the best one for your RV freshwater systems.
+Find out more about how to choose the most trusted RV water pumps, RV water hoses, RV tankless water heaters and RV water pressure regulators with our reviews and ratings.
+Furthermore, please take a look at the top-rated RV water filters and RV shower heads, to choose the best one for your RV freshwater systems.